-All music majors (except students in the B.A. in Music, the A.S. in Music, or the BS in Music in Worship degree) are required to satisfy a certain level of performance in addition to the completion of the minimum number of credits in applied music.
+All music majors are required to satisfy a certain level of performance in addition to the completion of the minimum number of credits in applied music.
 Occasionally this may require taking additional credits of applied music to achieve the graduation standard.
+Please see School of Music Handbook for further information.

-Students enrolled in the Performance and Music Education degree programs are required to fulfill applied major requirements.
-Applied minor study is recommended and optional.
+Students enrolled in the B.M Performance degrees and Music Education degree programs are required to fulfill minimum applied major requirements for their required recitals.
+Applied minor study is optional but recommended.

-Composition majors are required to fulfill the requirements of the second level in their applied major.
+Students enrolled in the B.M.
+Composition degree are required to fulfill the requirements of the second level in their applied instrument or voice.